 1. Improves Digestion

 The abundance of dietary fibers in tamarind makes the fruit a great digestive agent.
-It increases the production of bile in the body, thereby leading to better digestion.
+It increases bile production in the body, thereby leading to better digestion.
 In addition, the bilious effects of this fruit keep our stomach, liver, colon, and other digestive organs healthy by preventing ulcers and inflammations.
 Tamarind also helps bulk up the stool and makes it pass through the digestive system quickly.
 This makes it an excellent laxative, translating into better bowel movements and excretion.

 2. Stimulates Circulation

 Tamarind is a rich source of iron, which enhances blood circulation and keeps anemia and other related symptoms at bay.
 Adding one serving of it to your daily diet can help you get 10% of your daily iron requirement.
-This leads to an increased count of RBC (Red Blood cells) in the bloodstream, thereby ensuring that the body receives the optimum amount of oxygen.
+This leads to an increased count of RBC (Red Blood cells) in the bloodstream, ensuring the body receives the optimum amount of oxygen.
 This is essential to each of its cells and organs for carrying on their functionalities properly.

 3. Keeps Heart Healthy